lupyuen/nuttx-star64/README.md

 The image contains 1 used partition: `armbi_root` (642 MB) that contains the Linux Root Filesystem.

-We see the U-Boot Configuration at `armbi_root/boot/uEnv.txt`...
+We see the U-Boot Bootloader Configuration at `armbi_root/boot/uEnv.txt`...

 ```text
 fdt_high=0xffffffffffffffff